rach1tarora/Cybersecurity-Roles-JD/google.md

 ✔️ Performing offensive security tests (ethical hacking) to help organizations identify and remediate security vulnerabilities and misconfigurations before adversaries do it.

+Android Malware Analyst

+Experience in one or more of the following: OS hardening, vulnerability management, pen testing, or cryptographic concepts.
+Experience in one or more of the following: Android reverse engineering (DEX, ARM), malware analysis, threat modeling, incident/emergency response.

+Preferred qualifications:
+Experience with Android application development in C++, Java, and/or Kotlin.
+Knowledge of security engineering, computer and network security, authentication, security protocols, and applied cryptography.